leewc/legacy/pages/about.md

 permalink: /about/
 ---

 I'm Lee, currently a senior studying *Computer Science* at the **University of Minnesota, Twin Cities**.
-Ergo, I'm located in Minneapolis.
+Ergo, I'm currently located in Minneapolis.

-Well, I usually go by my last name as my first name, because Wen Chuan Lee isn't the easiest name to pronounce, and it's a common occurence people think 'Chuan' is my middle name which gets truncated to Wen Lee.
+Well, I usually go by my last name as my first name, because Wen Chuan Lee isn't the easiest name to pronounce, and it's a common occurrence people think 'Chuan' is my middle name which gets truncated to Wen Lee.
 Not that there's anything wrong with that name, but I definitely prefer just 'Lee' over the single 'Wen'.

 I'm from originally **Malaysia** where it's easily over 32°C [89°F] and survived 2 cold winters here in Minnesota where it's usually -25°C [-13°F].
 The only other time I've seen snow was this one time in Korea.
 At this rate I've seen and lived with enough snow for a lifetime.
-I am alsos 8981 miles away (14453.5 kilometers for us metric people) from home.
+I am also 8981 miles away (14453.5 kilometers for us metric people) from home.

 I speak 3 languages, English being my first language, Mandarin being my second one and then Bahasa Malaysia.
 I also know other languages.